Update: March 2018

 The real problem seems to be liability.
-Tyre fitters are not willing to say that a tyre is safe to drive after it's been driven at zero pressure.
+Some tyre fitters are not willing to say that a tyre is safe to be driven on after it's been driven at zero pressure.
 That and the incentive to supply you with a new tyre for £300+.

 Our advice is to change your runflats for conventional tyres, see our guide to changing runflat to conventional tyres here.

 Since we wrote this report, it appears that things have improved with regard to run flat tyre repairs.
 Both Bridgestone and Michelin have stated that their RFT's can be repaired if the tyre has not been damaged.
 This is no different to a standard tyre.

 Quoting Bridgestone - 'Preconditions include a puncture of less than 6mm for both side-reinforced type and support-ring type Run-Flat tires, plus minimal damage to the support ring in case of the latter'.

 Armed with this information, motorists should have no problem convincing a tyre fitter to repair their run flat puncture.
 A problem you have now is finding a place that is equipped to do the job.